coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 **Brief Summary of the Following Steps:**

 - Step 2.1: Clone the dojo-env-setup repository
-- Step 2.2: Open the repo in your terminal/GitBash
+- Step 2.2: Open the repo in your Terminal
 - Step 2.3: Create the dojo-env environment
-    -

-- Step 2.4: Activate dojo-env and add to Jupyter
+- Step 2.4: Set `dojo-env` as the default environment.
 - Step 2.5: (if needed) Troubleshooting Conda Activate
 - Step 2.6